 Manual die cutting machines are very easy to use and don’t require a computer.
 These machines come in different costs and budgets.
 Small machines are good for embossing and cutting smaller projects while larger machines can cut multiple pieces of fabric at once.

 Another advantage of manual die cutting machines is that they can also use embossing folders.
 Embossing folders are a piece of hard plastic that imprint or emboss a design onto paper or cardstock.
+Learn the difference between embossing and die cutting in my article, What’s the Difference Between Die Cutting and Embossing?

 Learn the basics of manual die cutting machines in my article Getting Started with Manual Die Cutting.
 You can also compare some of the most popular manual machines in my Guide to Manual Die Cutting Machines.